Sauroctonus: S.? parringtoni

 All confirmed remains of Sauroctonus are only recorded in Russian territory and belong to the species S. progressus, mainly represented by cranial material.
 In 1950, a relatively complete skeleton, discovered in the Usili Formation in Tanzania, cataloged GPIT/RE/7113, was described by the German paleontologist Friedrich von Huene as a representative of the species Scymnognathus parringtoni, being named in honor of Francis Rex Parrington.
 In 1970, the skeleton was reidentified by the French paleontologist Denise Sigogneau-Russell as a specimen of Aelurognathus, being renamed Aelurognathus parringtoni.
 It is from 2007 that the paleontologist Eva V. I. Gebauer reclassifies it as an African representative of the genus Sauroctonus, a claim that she would confirm again in 2014.
 However, this affiliation is formally rejected in 2018, as new classifications based on cranial anatomical traits show that derived gorgonopsians are separated into two clade of Russian and African origin, leaving GPIT/RE/7113 as an incertae sedis within the latter group.

 Other specimens have been attributed to this species, but no concrete affiliation has been worked out to date.
-For example, the well-preserved skull cataloged SAM-PK-K10034, mentioned briefly in a study concerning the noctural vision of non-mammalian synapsids, is referred to as S. cf. parringtoni.
+For example, the well-preserved skull cataloged SAM-PK-K10034, mentioned briefly in a study concerning the nocturnal vision of non-mammalian synapsids, is referred to as S. cf. parringtoni.